-Investing activities for year ended December 31, 2012 utilized \$0.6 million primarily due to capitalized exploration costs less proceeds on the sale of investments and equipment.
-This compares to a utilization of \$26.4 for the year ended December 31, 2011 primarily due to capitalized exploration costs and cash deconsolidated on the distribution of Rio Verde shares.
+Investing activities for the year ended December 31, 2012 utilised \$0.6 million primarily due to capitalized exploration costs offset by proceeds on sale of investments and equipment.

 In the short term, the Company may dispose of certain marketable securities.